hexdump0815/imagebuilder/doc/daily-driver-experiments.md

   32bit userland as 64bit systems usually need up to 50% more memory than 32bit systems (or the other way around: a 32bit userland only needs about two thirds of the memory of a 64bit userland)
+- if possible a 64bit userland is recommended over a 32bit one as nowadays the 64 bit version receives more real world testing, but if there is not enough memory 32bit is ok too - for arm more so than for intel as close to nobody is still using 32bit intel anywhere, on arm there is still a lot of raspberry pi stuff running on 32bit arm
 - zswap memory/swap compression helps with the limited memory giving around 25% more (virtually) available memory with the current setup without any major impact as long as there are enough or fast enough cpu cores around to